turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 * Watch the following short videos (2 min).
   * Video Tutorial [Resume Optimization](https://www.jobscan.co/video-jobscan-tutorial)
   * Video Tutorial [LinkedIn Optimization](https://www.jobscan.co/video-linkedin-optimization)
-Next
   * Check out the following [checklist](https://docs.google.com/document/d/1ll53JV8Jt5eveSjdvklUUNQfuYCzHV15TcoOzzk1iDY/edit) to help develop your ATS-friendly resume and make the necessary changes.

 This checklist includes the following sections:
  * Front and Backend Technical Skills
  * Action Verbs for Technical Work
  * ATS-Friendly Resume Example

 ### Check for Understanding
-1. Now that you've completed the lesson, please submit this [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6) **EOD Friday of Week
+1. Now that you've completed the lesson, please submit this [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6) **EOD Friday of Week 2.
 2. Use the following [Resume Checklist](https://docs.google.com/document/d/1ll53JV8Jt5eveSjdvklUUNQfuYCzHV15TcoOzzk1iDY/edit) to help guide a complete version of your technical resume.
 3. Use [JobScan](https://www.jobscan.co/) once you have a completed resume to see how well it's optimized for the roles you might be interested in pursuing.